kkunapuli/kkunapuli.github.io/_pages/dfs/map_reduce.md

 - it's available on even the most lightweight systems
 - sometimes I just want to quickly edit a file without waiting for a text editor to start
-- once you learn the [commands](https://vim.rtorr.com/), vim is incredibly powerful {: .notice--warning}
+- once you learn the [commands](https://vim.rtorr.com/), vim is incredibly powerful

 ### Run MapReduce application

-Run the entire MapReduce application with a single terminal command:

-`script/driver.sh $test_file $port`
+Run the entire MapReduce application with a single terminal command: `script/driver.sh $test_file $port`

 Use whatever (free) port number you like - we just need to make sure Sender and Reducer use the same one.
-Here, `$test_file` is lines.txt that we just created.
+Here, `$test_file` is the lines.txt that we just created.

 I also added a Unix time command to demonstrate that our application is indeed using four threads of execution.